Horticulture: Gardening & Landscaping

 - RHS Level 2 Certificate in the Principles of Plant Growth, Development and Propagation

-Writtle University College is one of the oldest and largest providers of horticultural education in the UK.
-We offer a number of gardening and landscaping courses that are designed to equip students with all of the practical skills and knowledge required for a future career in the horticultural industry.
+Writtle University College (WUC) is one of the oldest and largest providers of horticultural education in the UK.
+We offer a number of gardening and landscaping courses that are designed to equip you with all of the practical skills and knowledge required for a future career in the horticultural industry.

-Writtle University College has a wealth of outdoor and indoor resources which are used extensively in the teaching of horticulture and landscaping, including landscaped gardens, large tropical and temperate glasshouses and a large amenity building which enables experimental designs to be constructed indoors.
+WUC has a wealth of outdoor and indoor resources that are used extensively in the teaching of horticulture and landscaping, including landscaped gardens, large tropical and temperate glasshouses and a large amenity building, which enables experimental designs to be constructed indoors.